Community Literacy

 • To build a common language around the skills necessary for Grades 2 and 3 students to be considered “on grade level” in reading at the end of each year (Grade 2 and 3).

-Read for the Record brings together millions of people each year in classrooms, libraries, community centers, and homes across the US.
+Shasta Reads brings together thousands of kids each year in classrooms, libraries, community centers, and homes across Shasta County.
 This annual campaign highlights the importance of building early literacy and language skills for every child.
 The earlier children develop these skills, the more likely they are to succeed in school.

 Little Free Libraries